MeanderingNinja/Integrate-Github-Repo-with-Jenkins-Build/README.md

 ***Note***:
 1. *A **payload URL** is the URL of a web service or API endpoint that receives incoming data from a webhook.
 In this case, a payload URL for a webhook that is set up to trigger a Jenkins build would be the URL of the Jenkins server followed by the path to the Jenkins job that you want to trigger.*
-2. *Since I set up a Jenkins server locally, I exposed it to the public using the [ngrok](https://www.youtube.com/watch?v=yMNJeWeE0qI) utility.*
-3. *I added `/github-webhook/` at the end of the ngrok-generated forward public ip address.
-The edited ip address is the one I used for the payload URL in the Github Webhook setting.*
+2. *Since I set up a Jenkins server locally, I exposed it to the public using the [ngrok](https://www.youtube.com/watch?v=yMNJeWeE0qI) utility.
+The ngrok-generated forward public IP address suffixed with`/github-webhook/` is the payload URL I used in the Github Webhook setting.*

 ### Configuring the Jenkins project that I want to build a trigger for when code changes
 - In Jenkins, click on "**Configure**" for the project, and go to the "**Build Triggers**" section.